kmdkuk/kind-cluster/README.md

 ```
 make start
 make setup
-# If you want to use argocd's WebUI
+# If you want to use argocd's WebUI, access to localhost:30080
-make argocd-port
 # Exit the cluster
 make stop
 ```